unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

 - how long is the job's Walltime
 - how long has the job been in the queue

-You can get an overview of the compute nodes and a list of all the jobs running on each node:
+You can get an overview of the compute nodes and a list of all the jobs running on each node using :code:`pstat`

 .. code-block:: bash